jorisdg/jorisdg.github.io/contactme.md

 ### Contact Me

 Well, the domain name for this website is codecrib.com and my first name is Joris.
-I'll leave the my actual email address as an exercise to the reader :-)
+I'll leave my actual email address as an exercise to the reader :-)